bekk/bekk-christmas/post/javascript/cellular-automata-in-the-browser.md

 ![Further variants of cellular automata](https://i.ibb.co/jbzZVX0/hexa-variant.jpg)

-If you find the above visuals intriguing, feel free to check out [this interactive playground](https://generated.space/sketch/hatch-automata-full/#53:156:110), or even better, start from the code we've built here, and try coming up with your very own cellular automata!
+If you find the above visuals intriguing, feel free to check out [this interactive playground](https://generated.space/sketch/hatch-automata-full/#53:156:110), or even better, start from the code we've built here and try coming up with your very own cellular automata!

 Good luck!